bradfrost/atomic-design/chapter-5.md

 #### Design system makers and users
 First things first.
 It's important to recognize that **there will inevitably be people at the organization that help <em>make and maintain</em> the design system, and there will be other people who will be <em>users</em> of the design system**.
 These two groups may not be mutually exclusive, but establishing the roles of makers and users is important.

-When I talk about establishing a more collaborative process like the one I detailed in the last chapter, I inevitably hear people say, "but Brad, we have hundreds (or thousands) of developers working on our products, so getting all those people to collaborate and contribute like that would be far too difficult."
+When I talk about establishing a more collaborative process like the one I detailed in the last chapter, I inevitably hear people who work at large organizations say, "but Brad, we have hundreds (or thousands) of developers working on our products, so getting all those people to collaborate and contribute like that would be far too difficult."

 They're likely right.
 It would be ideal if the entire organization adopted more nimble, collaborative processes, but the daunting logistics around such an effort makes it improbable.
-It's important to recognize that not everyone in the organization needs to directly contribute to the design system, but someone (or more likely, some people) has to.
+Not everyone in the organization needs to directly contribute to the design system, but someone (or more likely, some people) must take ownership of it.

-**The design system <em>makers</em> are the ones who architect, create, and maintain the system**, and they need to work closely together to ensure that the system is smart, flexible, scalable, and addresses the needs of the business. **The design system <em>users</em> are the teams across the organization who will take the system and employ its interface patterns to specific applications**.
+**The design system <em>makers</em> are the ones who architect, create, and maintain the system**, and they need to work closely together to ensure that the system is smart, flexible, scalable, and addresses the needs of the business and users. **The design system <em>users</em> are the teams across the organization who will take the system and employ its interface patterns to specific applications**.

 **The design system <em>makers</em> and design system <em>users</em> need to maintain a close working relationship** to ensure the patterns defined within the system serve the needs of the applications and all documentation is clear. **Makers provide a birds-eye perspective of the entire ecosystem the design system serves, while users provide an on-the-ground perspective focused on the application of the system**.
 Both perspectives are critical to the success of the design system, which is why it's so important for makers and users to have a healthy relationship that involves frequent communication and collaboration.